-The following items are specifically out of scope of the work of the TC:
+The following items are specifically out of scope of the work of the

-- 320 1.
-Definition and management of trust policy expressions (that is, - statements about who is trusted to make what claims about an entity); - these are different from the in-scope "trust assertions" referred to in - 323 the Scope - of Work section above - 2.
-Token revocation notifications and revocation management (e.g. - 326 via CRLs) - 327 3.
-Schemas for specific tokens issued, renewed, cancelled or - validated as part of the trust process. - 4.
-The establishment of trust between two or more business parties - 5.
-Definition of new key derivation algorithms - 6.
-Providing a general purpose boxcaring model - 332 7.
-Definition of APIs - 333 8.
-Definition of additional negotiation and challenge protocol - mechanisms. - 9.
-Developing the roadmaps [15], [16] or other specifications - mentioned in those roadmaps, beyond the material listed explicitly - as within the scope of this charter.

-The TC will not attempt to define concepts or renderings for functions that are of wider applicability including but not limited to:

-- 341 -- Addressing

-- -- Policy language frameworks

-- 343 -- Routing

-- -- Reliable message exchange

-- -- Transactions and compensation

-Where required these functions are achieved by composition with other Web services specifications.
+TC: 320 1.
+Definition and management of trust policy expressions (that is, 321 statements about who is trusted to make what claims about an entity); 322 these are different from the in-scope "trust assertions" referred to in 323 the Scope 324 of Work section above 325 2.
+Token revocation notifications and revocation management (e.g. 326 via CRLs) 327 3.
+Schemas for specific tokens issued, renewed, cancelled or 328 validated as part of the trust process.
+329 4.
+The establishment of trust between two or more business parties 330 5.
+Definition of new key derivation algorithms 331 6.
+Providing a general purpose boxcaring model 332 333 7.
+Definition of APIs 8.
+Definition of additional negotiation and challenge protocol 334 335 mechanisms.
+9. Developing the roadmaps [15], [16] or other specifications 336 mentioned in those roadmaps, beyond the material listed explicitly 337 as within the scope of this charter.
+338 339 The TC will not attempt to define concepts or renderings for 340 functions that are of wider applicability including but not limited to: 341 -- Addressing 342 -- Policy language frameworks 343 -- Routing 344 -- Reliable message exchange 345 -- Transactions and compensation 346 Where required these functions are achieved by composition with 347 specifications.
+If the referenced specification is outside of a standardization process at the time this TC moves to ratify its deliverables, or is not far along enough in the standardization process, any normative references to it in the TC output will be expressed in an abstract manner, and the incarnation will be left at other Web services specifications.